Please "like" and "share" this page and the individual pages you visit here.

 At 7:29 the rabbi relates the midrash about how Moshe got his speech impediment.

 Comments: Here is the Talmud's account (Babylonian Talmud: Tractate Sanhedrin Folio 98a) referenced at 1:56.
-Its a different translation than one used in the video:R. Joshua b.
+Its a different translation than then one used in the video:R. Joshua b.
 Levi met Elijah standing by the entrance of R. Simeon b.
 Yohai's tomb.
 He asked him: 'Have I a portion in the world to come?'
-He replied, 'if this Master desires it.'The point here is why is Mashiach sitting at the gates of Rome?
+He replied, 'if this Master desires it.'The point here is the question, why is Mashiach sitting at the gates of Rome?
 Why is he not in Yerushalayim?
 One would expect Mashiach to come from the Holy City.

 39 R. Joshua b.
 Levi said, 'I saw two, but heard the voice of a third.'